freedomofpress/securedrop-docs/docs/admin/installation/hardware.rst

 For an installation of SecureDrop, you must acquire:

-* 2 computers with memory and hard drives to use as the SecureDrop servers.
+* 2 computers (with storage drives) to use as the SecureDrop servers.
-* Mouse, keyboard, monitor (and necessary dongle or adapter) for installing the servers.
+* A mouse, keyboard, and monitor (along with any necessary dongles or adapters) for installing the servers.
-* At least 1 dedicated physical laptop for the *SecureDrop Workstation*
+* At least 1 dedicated physical laptop for the *SecureDrop Workstation*.
 * A dedicated network firewall with at least 4 NICs.
 * At least 3 ethernet cables.
-* Plenty of USB sticks: one drive for the Ubuntu Server installation media, one for the Qubes OS installation media, and at least one if needed as an *Export Device*.
+* At least 1 USB drive one for the Ubuntu Server and Qubes OS installation media, and at least 1 more USB drive if needed as an *Export Device*.

 .. _Optional Hardware: